aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 The filters provide two types for OSPF:

 - `ospf_simple` for simple authentication which requires only the password and the interface name as key as inputs.
-- `ospf_messaged_digest` for message digest keys which requires the password, the interface name as key, the hash algorithm and the key id as input.
+- `ospf_message_digest` for message digest keys which requires the password, the interface name as key, the hash algorithm and the key id as input.

 An example usage for `arista.avd.encrypt` filter for OSPF is to use it in conjunction with Ansible Vault to be able to load a password and have it encrypted on the fly by AVD in `eos_designs`.